 Bounce as high as you can!!
 Maynooth and the Olympics

-I surely intend to continue my training for as long as my PhD allows, practicing more and more often.
-It is a great sport, so do not miss the chance to watch it in the Rio Olympic games and if doing so, give those athletes an applause because as I can personally attest, those moves are not easy to do ;).
+I intend to continue my training for as long as my PhD allows, practising more and more often.
+It is a great sport, so don’t miss the chance to watch it in the Rio Olympic games!
+And if you do, give those athletes a round of applause because as I can personally attest, those moves are not easy to do ;).

 As I commented above, the Olympic Games are meant to celebrate fraternity amongst continents, bringing nations together.